nguyenductung2709-dt/WSD_Course_Project_1/README.md

 ## The project.env file

 Database and Deno cache configurations are entered in the `project.env` file, which Docker uses when starting the Shared shopping list.
-If you deploy the application, you naturally do not wish to use the file in this repository.
-Instead, create a new one that is -- as an example -- only available on the server where the application is deployed.
-Another option is to use secrets -- we'll discuss these briefly in the course, where this Shared shopping list is used.

-## VSCode configurations

-The Shared shopping list also comes with a few default VSCode settings.
-These settings can be found in the `settings.json` file in the `.vscode` folder.
-By default, we assume that you have the VSCode Deno plugin.

 ## E2E Tests with playwright